MaxMaeder/DriveBackupV2/README.md

 This plugin will back up world backups to Google Drive

 # Todo:
- - Ability to create backups
- - Ability to back up plugin configs
- - Ability to back up mod configs
+ - OneDrive support

 # Complete:
  - Back up world backups
+ - Ability to create backups
+ - Ability to back up any folder in the root directory
+ - Automated backups